ansible/awx/docs/tasks.md

 This is the categorical name for _all_ types of jobs (_i.e._, it's the parent class of all job class models).
 On the simplest level, a process is being forked and AWX is recording its output.
 Instance capacity determines which jobs get assigned to any specific instance; thus jobs and ad hoc commands use more capacity if they have a higher forks value.

-For more information, visit the [Jobs page](https://docs.ansible.com/ansible-tower/latest/html/userguide/jobs.html) of the Ansible Tower User Guide.

 Below are specific details regarding each type of unified job that can be run in AWX.